sagemath/sagewiki_to_gh-2022-10-10/days6/sprint/debian.md

 yes scons-0.97
 no  singular-3-0-4 STATUS: Fails to configure ... yes sqlite-3.3.17.p1
 no  symmetrica-2.0.p0 STATUS: libsymmetrica-dev package works.
-Should we package symmetrica itself too?
-Docs? no  sympow-1.018.1.p3 STATUS: packaged. yes sympy-0.5.6 no  tachyon-0.98beta.p3 STATUS: Not essential for SAGE
+Should package symmetrica itself and a dynamic library too?
+Docs?
+no  sympow-1.018.1.p3 STATUS: packaged. yes sympy-0.5.6
+no  tachyon-0.98beta.p3 STATUS: Not essential for SAGE